dweichert/Ddate/README.md

     }
 }
 ```
-### Method ddate

-    @param  string $format OPTIONAL format string
-    @param  string $date   OPTIONAL Gregorian date
-    @param  string $locale OPTIONAL e.g. en for English, de for German, ...
-    @return string
-    @throws \InvalidArgumentException

-Returns the date in Discordian date format.
-If called with no arguments,
+The method ddate() returns the date in Discordian date format.
+If called
-the current system date will be used.
-Alternatively, a Gregorian date may
+with no parameters, the current system date will be used.

-be specified as the second argument of the function, in form of a day,
-month and year (dmY), e.g. 29022012 (for the 29th of February 2012).
+### Parameters

-If a format string is specified as the first argument, the Discordian date
+If a format string is specified as the first parameter, the Discordian date
 will be returned in a format specified by the string.
 This mechanism works
 similarly to the format string mechanism of date(), only almost completely
 differently.

+To show the Discordian date for another day, a Gregorian date may be
+specified as the second parameter of the function, in form of a day, month
+and year (dmY), e.g. 29022012 (for the 29th of February 2012).

-The third argument is a string serving as a locale identifier.
+The third parameter is a string serving as a locale identifier.
 Currently
 'en' (for English) and 'de' (for German) are supported by standard
 formatters shipped with the library.
 English is the fallback should no
 locale be specified.

 #### Examples

-    ddate('Today is %{%A, the %e of %B%}, %Y.%N %nCelebrate %H', 18092013)
+    $ddate->ddate('Today is %{%A, the %e of %B%}, %Y.%N %nCelebrate %H', 18092013)

-Today is Sweetmorn, the 42nd of Bureaucracy, 3179.
+*Today is Sweetmorn, the 42nd of Bureaucracy, 3179.*

-    ddate("It's %{%A, the %e of %B%}, %Y. %N%nCelebrate %H", 26092013)
+    $ddate->ddate("It's %{%A, the %e of %B%}, %Y. %N%nCelebrate %H", 26092013)

-It's Prickle-Prickle, the 50th of Bureaucracy, 3179.
+*It's Prickle-Prickle, the 50th of Bureaucracy, 3179.*

-Celebrate Bureflux
+*Celebrate Bureflux*

-    ddate("Today's %{%A, the %e of %B%}, %Y. %N%nCelebrate %H", 29022016)
+    $ddate->ddate("Today's %{%A, the %e of %B%}, %Y. %N%nCelebrate %H", 29022016)

-Today's St. Tib's Day, 3182.
+*Today's St. Tib's Day, 3182.*

+    $ddate->ddate("Heute ist %{%A, %e %C%}, %Y. %N%nWir feiern %H", 29022020, "de")

+*Heute ist St. Tibs Tag, 3186.*

+    $ddate->ddate("%2%4Heute ist %{%A, %e %C%}, %Y. %N%nWir feiern %H", 09012018, "de")

+*Heute ist Prickel-Prickel, 9. der Verwirrung, 3184.*

+    $ddate->ddate("%2%4Heute ist %{%A, %e %C%}, %Y. %N%nWir feiern %H", 10012018, "de")

+*Heute ist Orangewerdend, 10. der Verwirrung, 3184.*

+*Wir feiern Rückwärtstag (reformiert) und Binärtag*

 ### Method getAvailableFormatStringFields